JumpGateio/JumpGate/resources/docs/1.0/jumpgate-walkthrough-1-set-up.md

 <a name="social-auth"></a>
 ## Social Auth

-First, lets add some dependencies we will need to make social auth work.
+Thanks to using `--social-users` we already have laravel socialite, so we don't need to require/discover any new packages.
+However, if you only used `--users` and now want social users, run the following commands.

 ```bash
 composer require laravel/socialite